SQLMatches/API/README.md

 - Enable GOTV ``tv_enable 1``.
 - Disable auto record ``tv_autorecord 0``.
 - Disable hibernation ``sv_hibernate_when_empty 0``
+- Increase ``mp_endmatch_votenextmap``, if the demo isn't uploaded by the time the vote screen ends it won't be uploaded.
 - Feel free increase the demo tick rate, but the demo can not be larger then 80 mb.
 - The demo won't upload if its smaller then 5 mb.
 - Sit back and relax!